mmdsamadqureshi/AutoBI-Agent/README.md

 Impact

 The system eliminates manual reporting work, reduces analysis time from hours to minutes, and delivers standardized, high-quality insights every time.
 Non-technical users gain immediate access to analytics without needing expert skills, while analysts can focus on strategic tasks instead of repetitive chores.
 AutoBI-Agent demonstrates how autonomous AI systems can significantly improve operational efficiency and strengthen data-driven decision-making in any organization.

+You can run the ai-agent by copy&edit option in Kaggle Notebook.